 13. Traditional snake tattoos look scary and therefore they are very popular.

 14. Here is a Japanese tattoo art inspired snake tattoo where the artist inked beautiful cherry blossom tattoo inside the snake.

 15. Many people opt for snake tattoos as cover up design but they alone wont be able to cover up.
 So you need designs like this.

 16. However if you opt for a brown snake tattoo (of Australia) or a rattlesnake tattoo like this or even python tattoo then you might get a good cover up design.

 17. A hissing snake tattoo design as a unique meaning.
 It represents aggression.
 Therefore opt it if you have an aggressive nature.

 18. Hindu God Shiva is associated with snakes.
-Many people like have cobra tattoo that is seen around the neck and biceps of shiva.
+Many people like to have a cobra tattoo that is seen around the neck and biceps of Shiva.